timofeysie/socius/README.md

 We can use the watch decorator to call a function to then decide what action to perform.
 Then, we have to do some work on the demo page which will show a button with selectors to change the properties of the button and trigger our new watch state change function.

+We are currently on Stencil version 0.0.5.
+As we found out yesterday, the current release is version 0.18.1.
+Before getting too comfortable with the current code, this needs to be updated.
+Anyone want to put money on if the app will run with the current version?

 ## Using the tabs